mantil-io/go-lambda-examples/runtime/README.md

 }
 "my payload"
 ```
 First we see invocation response headers and after that response payload.
-This function echoes request into response so we got what we send.
+Our function echoes request into response so we got what we send.

 To explore function logs run *logs.sh*: